MichaelZaugg/OpenSteamController-Continued/Mods/CAD-Releases/README.md

 These models are unofficial and not made by Valve.
 The purpose of these models is to complete the CAD Steam Controller and provide a source for future modding/replacement parts.

+* Note: These are user made parts and are still live projects being updated.

 You can find the current models in the [Unofficial](./Unofficial) directory.